This glossary contains the basic definitions of terms that are commonly used in Cerby:

 I

-Identity provider (IDP)
+Identity provider (IdP)

 It is a system entity that creates, stores, maintains, and manages identity information for users, services, or systems.
 It provides authentication services to other service providers within a federation or distributed network.
-Cerby connects with the IDP of an organization to retrieve information from their directory and centralize the user provisioning and deprovisioning processes.
+Cerby connects with the IDP of an organization to retrieve information from its directory and centralize the user provisioning and deprovisioning processes.

 J